Long Island Maids | Professional House Cleaning

 Purpose and Benefits

 Deep cleaning goes beyond what you do every week.
 You target the spots that collect hidden dirt, dust, and germs.
-This type of cleaning makes your home healthier and safer.
-When you deep clean, you remove things that can make you sick, like mold, dust mites, and bacteria.
-You also stop bad smells and keep your home fresh.
+This type of cleaning makes your home healthier and safer—removing things like mold, dust mites, and bacteria.

-Improved Air QualityYou get rid of dust, allergens, and bacteria, so you breathe easier.
+Improved Air QualityGet rid of dust, allergens, and bacteria so you breathe easier

-Mold and Mildew PreventionYou stop mold and mildew from growing, which keeps your family safe.
+Mold PreventionStop mold and mildew from growing to keep your family safe

-Reduction of PollutantsYou remove dust mites and pests that can cause allergies.
+Reduction of PollutantsRemove dust mites and pests that cause allergies

-Barrier Against MicrobesYou sanitize high-touch spots, so you lower the risk of getting sick.
+Barrier Against MicrobesSanitize high-touch spots to lower risk of illness

 Typical Tasks